leanguardia/msc-project-pipelines/README.md

 The research endeavour consisted in a theoretical and empirical study of ML systems good implementation practices with focus in **Data Preparation**, built on two traditional software engineering elements; design pattterns and software testing.

-## Overview
+## Project Overview
-Pipes consists in four end-to-end pipelines, two regressions and two classifications.
-These contain all stages of the ML workflow from data integration, across data cleaning, data validation, feature engineering, model training, evaluation and inference.
-Prior to pipeline
+Pipes consists in four end-to-end pipelines, two regressions and two classifications (Forest Fires, Abalone, Wine Quality and Adult).
+These contain all stages of the ML workflow from data integration, across data cleaning, data validation, feature engineering, model training, evaluation and inference in a user interface.

-## Systems Architecture
+## System's Architecture
 Inspired by [Yokoyama's](https://ieeexplore.ieee.org/document/8712157) layered ML system architecture.
+Pipes's consist in five components:
+- **Data Lake**: Storage of datasets, databases and model files.
+- **Data Preparation**: Modules for data cleaning, validation and feature engineering.
+- **Trainers**: Environment for modelling exploration, it outputs a trained model.
+- **Predictors**: Evaluation of previous model's performance.
+- **Web Application**: Software that benefits from the ML pipeline.

+[comment]: <> (Give an overview)

 ![Multi-layered Architecture](img/pipes_architecture.png)

 ## Findings
 The Data Preparation Pattern is the main contribution of the project.
 It is a generalizable template structure to guide flexible and reliable implementation of all pipeline activities after datasets integration, and before modelling.
 The pattern abstracts all included sub-activities of the pipeline in three components; data cleaning, data validation and feature engineering.

+[comment]: <> (Talk about the components)

 ![The Data Preparation Pattern](img/data_preparation_pattern.png)

 #### Folder Structure
+[comment]: <> (WIP)
 - app: Flas web application
 - models:
 - pipelines
 - test
 - *.ipynb

+## Set up
-## Dependencies
+### Dependencies
 - Python 3
 - pandas
 - numpy